-The depositary's duties cover the tasks, as defined by the applicable regulations, of safekeeping of assets, verification of the regularity of the management company's decisions and monitoring of the cash flows of UCITS.
+The depositary's functions cover the tasks, as defined by the applicable Regulations, the safekeeping of assets, the verification of the lawfulness of the Management Company's decisions and the monitoring of UCITS" cash flows.

-The depositary is independent of the management company.
+The depositary is independent of the Management Company.

-Delegates:
+Delegates

-The description of delegated custody functions, the list of delegates and sub-delegates of CACEIS Bank and the information related to conflicts of interest which may arise out of these delegations are available on the CACEIS website: www.caceis.com
+The description of the delegated custody functions, the list of delegates and sub-delegates of CACEIS Bank and information on conflicts of interest that may result from these delegations are available on the CACEIS website: www.caceis.com

-Up to date information is available to investors upon request.
+Up-to-date information is made available to investors on request.

-Centralising subscription and redemption orders: CACEIS Bank
+Centralising subscription and redemption orders:

+CACEIS Bank

-A limited liability company credit institution approved by the investment services bank CECEI, with Company address: 89-91 rue Gabriel Péri - 92120 Montrouge
+Limited liability company (Société Anonyme), credit institution approved by the investment services bank CECEI

-Postal address: 12 place des États-Unis - CS 40083 - 92549 Montrouge CEDEX
+Company address: 89-91 rue Gabriel Péri - 92120 Montrouge Postal address: 12 place des États-Unis - CS 40083 - 92549 Montrouge CEDEX

-The depositary is also responsible, as appointed by the management company, for management of the fund's liabilities, which covers the pooling of subscription and redemption orders of the fund's units and maintenance of the fund's unit issuance account.
+The depositary is also responsible, by delegation of the Management Company, for the Fund's liability accounting, which includes the centralisation of subscription and redemption orders for the Fund's units as well as the administration of the Fund's unit issue account.

-Appointed accounting manager:

-CACEIS Fund Administration
+Appointed accounting manager: CACEIS Fund Administration

-Company address: 89-91 rue Gabriel Péri - 92120 Montrouge

-Postal address: 12 place des États-Unis - CS 40083 - 92549 Montrouge CEDEX
+Company address: 89-91 rue Gabriel Péri - 92120 Montrouge Postal address: 12 place des États-Unis - CS 40083 - 92549 Montrouge CEDEX

-CACEIS Fund Administration is a commercial company specialising in mutual fund accounting.
-It is a subsidiary of the CACEIS Group.
+CACEIS Fund Administration is a commercial company specialising in mutual fund accounting and a subsidiary of the CACEIS group.

-CACEIS Fund Administration in responsible, in particular, for the valuation of the mutual fund and the preparation of the interim documents.
+Caceis Fund Administration will deal in particular with the valuation of the mutual fund and the production of interim documents.

-Statutory auditor:

-Ernst & Young Audit

-Tour First

-1 Place des saisons

-TSA 14444

-92037 Paris la Défense CEDEX

-Represented by Mr Youssef Boujanoui
+Statutory Auditors: Ernst & Young Audit Tour First 1 place des saisons TSA 14 444 92037 Paris La Défense Cedex Represented by Youssef BOUJANOUI

-Marketing agent:
+• Marketing agent:

-Company address:

-Coeur Défense - 110 esplanade du Général de Gaulle - La Défense 4 - 92400 Courbevoie.
+Company address: Coeur Défense - 110 esplanade du Général de Gaulle - La Défense 4 - 92400 Courbevoie

-III - Operating and management procedures
+III - Operating and management methods